timodaehler/myrepo/README.md

 # myrepo
 testing my setup
 this is an addition to what I previously wrote.
-I am writing this in R studio I want to add this line via GitHub
+I am writing this in R studio